Inventors-Way/LabBench.CPAR/README.md

     % Retrive data from the device.
     data = cparGetData(dev, data);

-    % Finalize the sampling structure, which converts the data in contains
+    % Finalize the sampling structure, which converts the data it contains
-    % in to Matlab matrices that are easier to process in Matlab.
+    % to Matlab matrices that are easier to process in Matlab.
     %
     % This also calls the cparStopSampling function, which must be called
     % after either the cparStart or cparStartSampling function is called.